 - Smart cinematics — in the movie, bane was often filmed from below or in the shadows which made him look bigger.
 There was also CGI used in the movie (unknown as to whether it was used to make him look bigger too).

-#5 Christian Bale – From Emaciated in the Machinist to Big in Batman
+#5 How Christian Bale Gained Weight – From Emaciated in the Machinist to Big in Batman

 Christian Bale’s gains are much more interesting to me here because it’s a trifecta of interesting:

 - He gained an insane amount of weight in very short time